jdsanabr/INF133-Assignment1/readme.txt

 4. What online resources did you consult when completing this assignment? (list specific URLs)
 - To see the how's, I checked out a DesignCourse video: https://www.youtube.com/watch?v=9iUJJHEIpls&t=4074s
+        * Please note I used some of the code the YouTuber showed (such as how to get rid of the bullet points and how to get the two elements in my header to be next to each other rather than stacking)
-- To figure out the why's and background of stuff like syntax, it was all trial and errors as well as websites like: https://www.codecademy.com/learn/learn-html https://www.codecademy.com/learn/learn-css
+- To figure out the why's and background of stuff like syntax, it was all trial and error as well as websites like: https://www.codecademy.com/learn/learn-html https://www.codecademy.com/learn/learn-css